 “I was here a few days ago and John told me that there were secret cameras installed in this office!
 In the whole building!
 I can’t believe I didn’t think of this sooner!”

 We immediately set forth through the office, rustling through papers and drawers, looking for where his playback monitors might be.
 We searched for about twenty minutes but eventually grew hopeless in our pursuit.

-We were about to give up when I went to the liquor cabinet to pour Ginger and I a drink, and the bottle I was tugging at tipped towards me and, like a secret lever in the movies, it triggered a painting to raise from its spot on the north wall, revealing a hidden compartment in which an intricate security monitoring system slid out on some kind of hydraulic device.
+We were about to give up, when I went to the liquor cabinet to pour Ginger and I a drink, and the bottle I was tugging at tipped towards me and, like a secret lever in the movies, it triggered a painting to raise from its placement on the north wall, revealing a hidden compartment in which an intricate security monitoring system slid out on some kind of hydraulic device.

 It was like something out of Indiana Jones.

 Ginger and I looked at each other, our jaws flapped open.
 We found it.

 It took a little time to figure out the system but when we finally did sync up the footage of John’s murder, the killer wasn’t at all who we had suspected.
 The gunmen were not part of the Third-Hand militia—they were the two Saints that had brought me back to the camp after the crash.
 They were the Saints who killed Lisa Kim and the black man.

 Suddenly it all made sense.
 They knew that if I thought the refugees had killed John, I would be likely to form a partnership with the supremacists.
 They thought they could trick me into joining them by framing the ones I was already suspicious of.

 The only thing I couldn’t figure out was how they got passed the gates.
 Someone had to have let them in.